-Named Executive Officer Fiscal 2017 Base Salary (\$) Fiscal 2018 Base Salary (\$)(1) Percentage Increase (%)
+Named Executive Officer Fiscal 2019 Base Salary (\$) Fiscal 2020 Base Salary (\$)(1) Percentage Increase (%)

-Antonio J. Pietri 600,000 600,000 0.0%
+Antonio J. Pietri 600,000 600,000 -%

-Karl E. Johnsen 325,000 365,000 12%
+Karl E. Johnsen 380,000 400,000 5.3%

-Frederic G. Hammond 360,000 360,000 0.0%
+Frederic G. Hammond 370,750 370,750 -%

-William T. Griffin (2) 368,205 N/A
+Gary M. Weiss 425,000 425,000 -%

-(1) When determining fiscal 2018 base salaries, the compensation committee considered peer group data in accordance with the committee's general philosophy to target base salary levels at approximately the 50th percentile of our peer group.
+(1) When determining fiscal 2020 base salaries, the compensation committee considered peer group data in accordance with the committee's general philosophy to target base salary levels at or near the 50th percentile of our peer group.
 The compensation committee also considered other relevant data such as experience, tenure and performance.

-2018 Executive Plan
+2020 Executive Plan

-In July 2017, we approved an Executive Bonus Plan FY18, or the 2018 Executive Plan, for each of our executive officers and certain other members of senior management.
-Each such plan is identical in form, except for the amount of the executive's target awards.

-The purpose of these plans is to motivate and reward performance for the achievement of certain corporate objectives for fiscal 2018.
+On July 25, 2019, we approved an Executive Bonus Plan FY20, or the 2020 Executive Plan, for each of our executive officers and certain other members of senior management.
+The purpose of these plans is to motivate and reward performance for the achievement of certain corporate objectives for fiscal 2020.
 Payments under each plan are based upon the achievement of certain corporate performance metrics established by the board.
-The annual targets under the 2018 Executive Plan for each of the named executive officers are as follows.
+The annual targets under the 2020 Executive Plan for each of the named executive officers for fiscal 2019 are as follows.

-Named Executive Officer Fiscal 2018 Annual Target Cash Payment (\$)
+Named Executive Officer Fiscal 2020 Annual Target Cash Payment (\$)

-Antonio J. Pietri 700,000
+Antonio J. Pietri 800,000

 Karl E. Johnsen 325,000

-Frederic G. Hammond 260,000
+Frederic G. Hammond 267,750

+Gary M. Weiss 425,000

-Fiscal 2018 Performance Goals
+Fiscal 2020 Performance Goals

-For fiscal 2018, we selected corporate objectives of GAS, non-GAAP corporate operating income and free cash flow.
-These three metrics were determined to be important to increasing the value of our common stock, therefore aligning the financial interests of executives with those of our stockholders.
+For fiscal 2020, we selected corporate objectives consisting of target amounts for growth in annual spend and free cash flow.
+These metrics were determined to be important to increasing the value of our common stock, therefore aligning the financial interests of executives with those of our stockholders.

 Annual spend is an estimate of the annualized value of our portfolio of term license arrangements as of a specific date, and also includes the annualized value of standalone software maintenance and support agreements purchased in conjunction with term license arrangements.
 Comparing annual spend for different dates can provide insight into the growth and retention rates of our business, and since annual spend represents the estimated annualized billings associated with our active term license agreements, it provides insight into the future value of subscription and software revenue.
-Corporate operating income is another useful indicator of the achievement of the execution of our operating plan in fiscal 2018.
-Free cash flow is a useful financial measure to investors because it permits them to view our performance using tools that management uses to gauge progress in achieving our goals, and is an indication of cash flow that may be available to fund future investments.
+Free cash flow is a useful measure to investors because it permits them to view our performance using tools that management uses to gauge progress in achieving our goals, and is an indication of cash flow that may be available to fund future investments.

-The GAS performance metric is weighted at 50%, and the corporate operating income and free cash flow metrics are each weighted at 25% for purposes of determining each eligible executive's bonus.
+The growth in annual spend performance metric is weighted at 60%, and the free cash flow metric is weighted at 40% for purposes of determining each eligible executive's bonus.
 In order for a bonus to be payable for achievement of any metric, we must achieve at least 70% of that metric.
 We believe this is an appropriate and effective way to link incentive compensation to corporate performance.
-For fiscal 2018 these plans do not contain individual performance metrics.
+For fiscal 2020 these plans do not contain individual performance metrics.
 Instead, each eligible executive's bonus is based solely on achievement of the corporate performance metrics, which is consistent with our philosophy to link executive compensation to corporate performance.
-In addition, the chief executive officer (in the case of his direct reports) and the compensation committee (in the case of the chief executive officer) may reduce any award otherwise payable hereunder by up to 10 percent in his or its discretion.
+In addition, the chief executive officer (in the case of his direct reports) and the compensation committee (in the case of the chief executive officer) may reduce any award otherwise payable hereunder by up to ten percent in his or its discretion.